How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Multi-day hiking backpacks

-Multi-day hiking backpacks are the obvious choice for longer trips because they have both the suspension system adequate to carry the weight with reasonable comfort and the capacity needed to pack all the bulky gear you may need.
+Multi-day hiking backpacks are the obvious choice for longer trips because they offer both the suspension system adequate for carrying the weight with reasonable comfort and the capacity needed to pack all the bulky gear you may require.

 There are two main types of multi-day packs: external frame packs and internal frame packs.
 Both types offer rigidity and comfort, allowing for the transfer of weight directly to the hips, which can handle heavier loads for longer periods compared to the shoulders.
-This is especially beneficial for winter travel, off-trail scrambling, and when carrying a heavy load.
+This is especially beneficial for winter travel, off-trail scrambling, and carrying heavy loads.
 Of course, there are other advantages and disadvantages to consider when it comes to multi-day hiking backpacks.
-In the following sections, we will discuss these in detail for both external frame backpacks and internal frame backpacks.
+In the following sections, we will discuss these in detail for both external and internal frame backpacks.

 Three different hiking backpacks - day pack, internal frame pack, and external frame pack

-External frame packs (and our top external frame backpacks recommendations)
+External frame packs (and our top external frame backpack recommendations)

 Advantages of external frame packs